mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 **Primary**

-1. Allow any reader of a libretexts textbook page to execute code interactively
+1. Allow any reader of a LibreTexts textbook page to execute code interactively
 2. Allow textbook authors and readers to execute code that produces passive and interactive figures
 3. Add Jupyter enabled textbooks and portions of textbooks to LibreTexts